Grade II* listed buildings in South Somerset

-South Somerset is a local government district in the English county of Somerset.
+South Somerset is a former local government district in the English county of Somerset.
 The South Somerset district occupies an area of 370 sqmi, stretching from its borders with Devon and Dorset to the edge of the Somerset Levels.
 The district has a population of about 158,000, and has Yeovil as its administrative centre.

 In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural, historical or cultural significance; Grade II* structures are those considered to be "particularly significant buildings of more than local interest".
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Once listed, severe restrictions are imposed on the modifications allowed to a building's structure or its fittings.
 In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with Historic England, a non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport; local authorities have a responsibility to regulate and enforce the planning regulations.

 There are 266 Grade II* listed buildings in South Somerset.